-Industry debates if the no-pregnancy clause should be included in an actress’ contract
+Should the no-pregnancy clause be included in an actress' contract?

 The buzz has it that Vidya Balan has been replaced by Kangna Ranaut in Sujoy Ghosh’s next film that is ready to go on the floors.
 Balan’s favourite director apparently finalised another name for the film due to her pregnancy.
 While there is no confirmation yet about this, an actress letting go of projects due to pregnancy is not exactly new in Bollywood.
 It maybe noted here that Kareena Kapoor replaced Aishwarya Rai-Bachchan in the film, 'Heroine', after director Madhur Bhandarkar learnt that Rai-Bachchan was pregnant.

 Interestingly, in a recent interview to hitlist, Vidya had said, “I have signed contracts which specify that I can’t get pregnant for the next two years.”
 But with recent media reports stating otherwise, the no pregnancy clause has come under the spotlight again.

 Mukesh Bhatt, who is producing 'Hamari Adhuri Kahani' starring Vidya Balan and Emraan Hashmi, says, “It is mandatory to have a no pregnancy clause as the actress needs to show her commitment towards a project.
 It is a healthy clause and is needed in today’s times.”
 Bhatt’s film is supposed to go the floors soon.
 But now with reports of Balan’s alleged pregnancy, the fate of the film is uncertain.
 He says that he had met the actress just before she left for the US and will be meeting her once she returns to India next week.
 “I don’t think Vidya is pregnant.
 She would’ve told us if she was expecting.
 I have complete faith in her; she will not keep anyone in the dark.
 And even if she is pregnant, I am happy for her.”

 Aishwarya Rai Bachchan